 Board a morning bus for the long but scenic drive to Huatulco (appx.
 9 hours).
 We will stop at a local village for lunch along the way.
 This is your chance to relax and unwind, as this town belongs to one of the most beautiful stretches of beach on Mexico’s Pacific coast.
 It’s also quieter and less touristy than some of the bigger beachside spots, although these are accessibly by taxi.
 Pull up a chair at one of the restaurants or perhaps pay a visit to the local food markets.
 We spend the night in Huatulco (approximately 1 hour).

 Enjoy a cooking class and feast on your creations in a traditional meal celebrating the bounty of the Costa region of Oaxaca.
 After savouring these traditional coastal dishes, head out on a boating expedition.
 If you’re lucky you might spot turtles, stingrays or even dolphins while you’re out on the water.
-Back on land, enjoy a masterclass on preparing Mexican coastal-style ceviche (raw fish cooked in citrus juice) and savour this over lunch.
+Back on land, learn to prepare Mexican coastal-style dishes and savour these over lunch.
 The rest of the day is free for you to explore or simply relax by the water.
 Perhaps make a toast to the end of your adventure with a glass of mezcal by the ocean.